Pretty In Pink @ 40: Ten Things You Didn’t Know About The John Hughes Classic

 You haven’t heard of the director (Michael Gottlieb) but surely he can’t fail with that kind of ammo.

 So you settle in expectantly.
-But after a few minutes it’s pretty clear that ‘Mannequin’ is sub-‘Splash’, high-concept dross, and it becomes hard to take your eyes off a bona fide turkey…
+But after a few minutes it’s pretty clear that ‘Mannequin’ is sub-‘Splash’, high-concept dross, a bona fide Christmas turkey…

 McCarthy plays a ‘quirky’ department-store window dresser who falls in love with a showroom dummy (Cattrall).
 The kicker is that she ‘comes alive’ at night only for him, a state of affairs closely monitored by the shop’s prissy vice president (Spader) and Rambo-obsessed security guard (GW Bailey).